Jelishev/GymCounter/README.md

 # GymCounter

-This is just a small android app project intended to be used at the gym.
+This is just a small android app intended to be used at the gym.

 It will have:
 - A countdown timer and stopwatch